How to block specific resources in Playwright

 With request interception:

 Select the request that you want to intercept and right-click on it.
-There you can see an option Block request URL(annotated in the above screenshot).
+There you can see the option Block request URL(annotated in the above screenshot).
 Reload the page and ensure the page is still functioning.

 Complete Code